-- Android SDK Tools, revision14 or newer Older revisions should also work, but they are not recommended. - SDK Platform Android 3.0, API 11 (also known as android-11)
+- Android SDK Tools, revision14 or newer. - Older revisions should also work, but they are not recommended. - SDK Platform Android 3.0, API 11 and Android 2.3.1, API 9.

 The minimal platform supported by OpenCV Java API is Android 2.2 (API 8).
 This is also the minimum API Level required for the provided samples to run.
 See the <uses-sdk android:minSdkVersion="8"/> tag in their AndroidManifest.xml files.
 But for successful compilation of some samples the target platform should be set to Android 3.0 (API 11) or higher.
-It will not block them from running on Android 2.2+.
+It will not prevent them from running on Android 2.2.

-See Adding SDK Components for help with installing/updating SDK components.
+See Adding Platforms and Packages for help with installing/updating SDK components.

-4. Eclipse IDE
+3. Eclipse IDE